deelobo/keyword_scanner_app/README.md

    - 🐢 **Slow performance:** The app may take time to load and process files.
    - ⏳ **Automatic spin-down:** The server will go offline after 15 minutes of inactivity.
 Bringing it back online may take about a minute.
    - 🚫  **Usage limits:** It may stop working entirely if the monthly usage limit has been reached.
-   - 🔧 As of now, I don't plan to upgrade the hosting instance.
-I encourage you to create your own app!
-See general instructions: [here](https://github.com/deelobo/keyword_scanner_app/tree/main#create-your-own-keyword-scanner).

 3. ⚠️ This application **was not** designed or tested for production or commercial use.
 It is an experimental project and **contributions to improve it are welcome and appreciated**!
 You can help improve this app by sending pull requests through GitHub!